Beresford Place: History

-The crescent was bisected in 1888-1889 by the construction of the Loop Line railway which resulted in the demoliton of at least one house at numbers 9-12 as well as the school.
+The crescent was bisected in 1888-1889 by the construction of the Loop Line railway which resulted in the demolition of at least one house at numbers 9-12 as well as the school.

-Later it was further impacted by the destruction of some buildings during the Irish War of Independence (1919-21) and in the 1970s by the development of the new headquarters of Irish Life at the Irish Life Centre.
+Later it was further impacted by the destruction of some buildings during the Irish War of Independence (1919–21) and in the 1970s by the development of the new headquarters of Irish Life at the Irish Life Centre.

 The site now occupied by Busáras was originally a further terraced crescent of storehouses which were part of the Custom House Docks and gave Store Street its name.

 The five extant Gandon houses are 4 storeys over basements, built with red brick with rusticated granite ground floors.
 The end houses are both on an irregular trapezoidal plan, and are entered from Gardiner Street and Store Street respectively.
 They are among very few specifically unified formal terraces from the 18th century and the only surviving example.

 There were tentative plans to demolish and redevelop the site in the 1960s, with a design by Michael Scott.